openedx/edx-platform/CONTRIBUTING.rst

    unable to participate in the review process.

-3. If you have questions, you will ask them by either commenting on the pull request or asking us in Slack or on the mailing list.
+3. If you have questions, you will ask them by either commenting on the pull request or asking us in the discussion forum or on Slack.

 4. If you do not respond to comments on your pull request within 7 days, we will close it.
 You are welcome to re-open it when you are ready to engage.